Yernemm/Yernemm/README.md

 A desktop app made with Node.js, Electron and React.
 Detects photos taken in VRChat, automatically uploads to a Discord channel, detects and scans QR codes, features VRCX support for sending instance information.

 ---

-Most of my web projects are hosted over at https://yernemm.xyz/ (I am working on rebuilding this site, it hasn't been updated in a couple of years...)

 My games are usually available on https://yernemm.itch.io/